+Got Albireo?
+Now for some specifics on finding the Coathanger.
 With binoculars, look for the brightest star in the vicinity of Albireo.
-That star is called Alpha Vulpeculae, which appears as a double star through binoculars.
-These two stars are not physically related, however.
-They reside on the same line of sight by happenstance.
-Alpha Vulpeculae resides about 300 light-years away, whereas 8 Vulpeculae lies about 490 light-years distant.
+That star is called Alpha Vulpeculae, which appears as a double star through binoculars (though the two stars are not gravitationally bound).
+If you look, you can see Alpha Vulpeculae on the photo above; also look at the chart below.

-If you get lost using binoculars, place the sky object you wish to locate at the top of a tree or some such thing.
-Then follow the tree upward with binoculars until you catch sight of the object.
+Hint: The Coathanger is tiny.
+If you keep getting lost while using your binoculars, place it at the top of a tree (or building), then your landmark upward with binoculars until you catch sight of the object.

-Our sky chart at the top of the page shows the stars as they appear in middle July, around midnight (1 a.m. daylight saving time).
 Because the stars return to the same place in the sky some 2 hours earlier with each passing month, this sky chart also shows star positions for about 10 p.m.
-(11 p.m. daylight saving time) in mid-August, 8 p.m.
-(9 p.m. daylight saving time) in mid-September and 6 p.m (7 p.m daylight saving time) in mid-October.
+(11 p.m.
+Daylight Time) in mid-August, 8 p.m.
+(9 p.m.
+Daylight Time) in mid-September and 6 p.m (7 p.m Daylight Time) in mid-October.

 The Coathanger’s position is at RA: 19h 26.47′; Dec: 20o 11.93′